Amirreza-Jabbari/Poets_api/README.md

 # Poets API

-A RESTful API for accessing classical Persian poetry and literature, including works from Hafez, Khayyam, Moulavi, and Golestan hekayat.
+A RESTful API for accessing classical Persian poetry and literature, including works from Hafez, Khayyam, Moulavi, and Sa'adi.

 ---